scerda8/Email-Regex-Tutorial/gist-templete.md

 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
 This tutorial was written by Shandy Cerda, a web development student eager to learn and see where it takes me.
-For further insights into my work, feel free to explore my [GitHub profile] (#https://github.com/scerda8)
+For further insights into my work, feel free to explore my [Github profile](https://github.com/scerda8)